Arts & Culture

 ARTS AND INTERNATIONAL AFFAIRS

-Listed below are my articles and editorials from the journal.
+Listed below are my articles and editorials from Arts and International Affairs journal.
 AIA brought together scholars, practitioners, and policymakers in arts and cultural policy communities.
 Apart from peer-reviewed scholarly articles (“long-form”), AIA published two other types of commentaries: short “brushstrokes” articles on current and important issues, and “multimodal” articles that presented new methodologies for scholarly writing — including various textual and audiovisual forms.

 LONG FORM ARTICLES